We made it through an amazing summer of opening, closing with a few weeks of quarantining, and reopening with more great weeks to complete our summer.

 Hand Washing – All of our campers and staff are required to wash their hands before meals.
 In addition, we have hand sanitizer available in each cabin and building.

-The CDC and other organizations have made recommendations and guidelines to help enable camps to run safely this summer.
-As a result, we will be making the following changes:
+The CDC and other organizations have made recommendations and guidelines to help enable camps to run safely.
+As a result, here are some protocols we are adhering to.

 Cleaning Procedures – We will be disinfecting frequently touched surfaces (doors, switches, faucets) additional times during the day.
 Windows will be opened to allow for fresh air as much as possible – and of course we will encourage campers to be outdoors much of the time!